 Under the current Lisbon treaty, it is set out that a deficit procedure can only begin when a qualified majority supports it.
 We want to change this, and for this we need a change to the treaty.

 The European Court of Justice cannot declare a budget immediately void, as some are worried about...
 It will investigate whether the debt brake is put into practice in the national law in a way that ... the stability and growth pact is upheld.

-Regarding the ESM, we don't want individual states to be able to hold up the whole process, so we suggest a majority of 85 percent in favour to be sufficient.
+Regarding the ESM, we don't want individual states to be able to hold up the whole process, so we suggest a majority of 85 percent in favor to be sufficient.

 Greece was a one-off case, and the voluntary debt write-down is a one-off.
 From now on we want questions of state insolvency to be handled according to IMF rules.